 School of Freshwater sciences building

-Advancing fundamental science and training the next generation of freshwater sciences and atmospheric science professionals.
+Advancing fundamental science and training the next generation of freshwater science professionals.

-We are driven to make a difference for our waters and our atmosphere because we care about them, the communities they’re in and the people who interact with them.
+We drive to make a difference for our waters because we care about them, the communities they’re in, and the people who interact with them.

 The School of Freshwater Sciences has a rich history of scientific discovery that has evolved over decades.
-It offers bachelor’s, master’s and doctoral degrees in freshwater sciences and atmospheric science.
+It offers bachelor’s, master’s and doctoral degrees in freshwater sciences.

-Originally founded in 1966 as the Center for Great Lakes Studies on UWM’s main campus, it moved to the Great Lakes Research Facility in the Milwaukee Harbor District in 1973.
-Since then, the school’s researchers have studied the Great Lakes and other large freshwater systems around the world, as well as inland waters, urban river systems, groundwater and more.
+Founded in 1966, the Center for Great Lakes Studies started at UWM’s main campus.
+In 1973, it moved to the Great Lakes Research Facility in the Milwaukee Harbor District.
+The school’s researchers have since studied the Great Lakes and other large freshwater systems worldwide.
+They also examined inland waters, urban river systems, groundwater, and more.
 Our research focus is on freshwater system dynamics, human and ecosystem health, the application of water technology to research questions, water policy and economics, and weather and climate science.

-The pioneering graduate program began in 2009, evolving from decades of cutting-edge research conducted by UWM faculty at the Center for Great Lakes Studies and the Great Lakes WATER Institute.
-The undergraduate program launched in 2021 to expand our interdisciplinary approach and train students to meet the growing demand for water science professionals.
-In 2022 the school expanded to include atmospheric sciences to better integrate the study of freshwater, weather and climate.
+The graduate program started in 2009.
+It grew from years of innovative research by UWM faculty at the Center for Great Lakes Studies and the Great Lakes WATER Institute.
+The undergraduate program started in 2021.
+It aims to broaden our interdisciplinary approach and train students for the rising need for water science professionals.

 Our work informs policy, improves water management, and promotes the health and sustainability of freshwater systems worldwide.